boris-yegorov-8/tispr.github.io/source/_posts/2015-07-22-blogging-with-octopress.markdown

 $ vim source/_posts/2015-07-22-blogging-with-octopress.markdown
 ```

 More details on editing a post can be found here: http://octopress.org/docs/blogging/.

-After any update you can check what the freshly
-baked post looks like:
+After any update you can check what your freshly-baked post looks like:
 ```
 $ rake preview
 ```